Whoaa512/starred/README.md

 - [openai/DALL-E](https://github.com/openai/DALL-E) - PyTorch package for the discrete VAE used for DALL·E.
 - [kellyjonbrazil/jc](https://github.com/kellyjonbrazil/jc) - CLI tool and python library that converts the output of popular command-line tools, file-types, and common strings to JSON, YAML, or Dictionaries.
 This allows piping of output to tools like jq and sim
 - [tombulled/innertube](https://github.com/tombulled/innertube) - Python Client for Google's Private InnerTube API.
 Works with YouTube, YouTube Music and more!
-- [httpie/httpie](https://github.com/httpie/httpie) - 🥧 HTTPie for Terminal — modern, user-friendly command-line HTTP client for the API era.
+- [httpie/cli](https://github.com/httpie/cli) - 🥧 HTTPie CLI  — modern, user-friendly command-line HTTP client for the API era.
 JSON support, colors, sessions, downloads, plugins & more.
 - [tinygrad/tinygrad](https://github.com/tinygrad/tinygrad) - You like pytorch?
 You like micrograd?
 You love tinygrad! ❤️
 - [markqvist/Reticulum](https://github.com/markqvist/Reticulum) - The cryptography-based networking stack for building unstoppable networks with LoRa, Packet Radio, WiFi and everything in between.
 - [ploomber/ploomber](https://github.com/ploomber/ploomber) - The fastest ⚡️ way to build data pipelines.
 Develop iteratively, deploy anywhere. ☁️